nwssuwanee/SGAWPS-SGAIEM/README.md

 * **KBB56 (North Miami, Marrow Bay):** A simulated NWR transmitter serving the eastern side of Marrow Bay and adjacent waters.
 It operates on a frequency of 162.425 MHz using a wireless audio feed.

-## MarrowBayWX application in development
+## BayFrontWX application in development
 I am also in development of a significant weather app specifically designed for Marrow Bay, in which you can monitor when there is active weather ongoing in the west central Atlantic... where Marrow Bay is located.
-This app will be named MarrowBayWX, and will have the capabaility of notifying you whenever I issue critical messages for specific counties of the state, as if the real NWS was issuing a warning for your area.
+This app will be named BayFrontWX, and will have the capabaility of notifying you whenever I issue critical messages for specific counties of the state, as if the real NWS was issuing a warning for your area.
 It will also show you live radar data, and polygon data.
 It is a really neat software, and I cannot wait to get a public domain out so you guys can access the app via the web, and hopefully design an app for iPhones and Androids which uses the frame network of this application.